 For more, see our in-depth guide to the best soil mix for anthurium plants.

 A regular fertilizing routine is key to growing a successful Anthurium plant.
 However, too much is not a good thing.
 Excessive fertilizing leads to a build-up of salts in the soil that can burn the roots and leaves of the plant almost instantly.

 If you’ve overfertilized, you will soon notice the leaves turning yellow or developing patches of brown.
 This is either caused by fertilizing too often, fertilizing at the time of repotting, or adding more fertilizer than is recommended on the packaging.

 Anthuriums are susceptible to a number of common houseplant pests.
-This list includes spider mites, mealybug, aphids, scale, and fungus gnats.
+This list includes spider mites, mealybugs, aphids, scale, and fungus gnats.
 These pests love to hang around your Anthurium, feeding on the leaves and stems to sustain themselves.
 They also lay eggs around the plant or in the soil, facilitating their spread around your home.

 Sap-sucking pests cause yellow spots to appear on the foliage, eventually turning brown as those parts of the leaf die off.
 Other signs include webbing between the leaves (for spider mites), a white powdery substance on the leaves or stems (for mealybug), or brown bumps gathering on the stems (scale).

 Anthuriums are less likely to experience disease problems indoors (unless brought in from the nursery).
 But, they are still quite susceptible to common diseases, particularly bacterial blight.
 Anthracnose, bacterial wilt, and root rot are also common problems.

 While each of these diseases has slightly different symptoms, they are usually accompanied by yellowing or browning.
 If you notice the discoloration appears random and patchy, starting from one leaf and spreading to the others, your plant likely has one of these diseases.